Shipping and Taxes

 - The great advantage to this is that one person is in charge of processing and shipping all of our orders, which means personal and consistent service.

-- Please email admin@wedgemouthpiece.com with any questions about shipping and Micaela will be happy to help.
+- Please email admin@wedgemouthpiece.com with any questions about shipping and Eli will be happy to help.

-- Orders are processed for shipping every Tuesday and Thursday.
+- Orders are processed for shipping most weekdays.

 - The information below is for new orders of mouthpieces only.
 Details for shipping for Carol Brass trumpets are in the trumpet item listings.
 Email admin@wedgemouthpiece.com if you have any questions about shipping trumpets.